MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/activation-error-codes.md

 ### 0xC004F074 No Key Management Service (KMS) could be contacted

-The full text of this errormessage  resembles the following:
+The full text of this error message resembles the following:

 > The Software Protection Service reported that the computer could not be activated.
 No Key Management Service (KMS) could be contacted.
 Please see the Application Event Log for additional information.